Busiate

 Busiate or busiati are a type of long macaroni, originating in the province of Trapani and typical of the Calabria and Sicily regions of Italy.
 They take their name from busa, the Sicilian word for the stem of Ampelodesmos mauritanicus, a local grass, which is used in preparing them and giving them their helical shape.
+Busiate was officially included in the 2026 edition of the Italian dictionary Zingarelli.

 The name busiate can be used to describe two different shapes, although the basic coiling technique is similar: